 More from Nisargadatta Maharaj

 The single best edited compilation of Ramana's teaching, organised topically by David Godman from the published dialogues.
-The book most often given as a first book to a serious seeker.
+Usually the first book handed to a serious seeker.

 More from Ramana Maharshi

-Posthumous transcription of de Mello's late retreat talks, the most concentrated record of his teaching.
+Posthumous transcription of de Mello's late retreat talks, his teaching in its sharpest form.
 Shockingly direct for a Jesuit.
-Read alongside the desert fathers and the Advaita masters; the family resemblance is unmistakable.
+Read it next to the desert fathers or the Advaita masters and you can see why Rome grew nervous.

 More from Anthony de Mello